HakiruKamiZX/nicu-sys/README.md

 ```

 * Step 5: Run the Application
-⋅⋅⋅In your terminal (still in the project folder), run this command to start the server:
+    In your terminal (still in the project folder), run this command to start the server:

 ```
 node server.js